 Use surveys, interviews, and an “open door” policy to hear from your staff and identify their needs.
 Performing exit interviews with employees who choose to leave can help identify possible areas of improvement and limit future losses.
 Similarly, it is important to learn why employees choose to remain with your company, and what it takes to keep them with your company.
 This entire process can be invaluable toward developing a successful retention plan, as it helps the company identify what its employees value most, what the company is doing well, and where improvement may be needed.
 Emphasizing employee feedback also helps your workforce believe that the company values their opinions and wants to consider their interests when making business decisions.

-If you would like to more information on retaining employees within the construction industry, please contact Trent Cotney, P.A. at (866) 303-5868, or submit a contact request form.
+If you would like to more information on retaining employees within the construction industry, please contact Cotney Construction Law at (866) 303-5868, or submit a contact request form.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.

 Trent Cotney is General Counsel and a director of the Florida Roofing & Sheet Metal Contractors Association (FRSA), General Counsel for National Women in Roofing (NWIR), Treasurer and a director of the West Coast Roofing Contractors Association (WCRCA), a One Voice member of the National Roofing Contractors Association (NRCA), and a member of several other roofing associations including The Roofing Industry Alliance for Progress.